 With the advent of the blockchain, it has become far safer to own digital assets.
 The blockchain technology makes the digitization of these assets decentralized, safe, trustworthy, and free of a third party.

-There are two forms of digital assets that one can use in NEO:
+There are two forms of digital assets that one can use

 - Global Assets.